Lakens/statistical_inferences/docs/08-samplesizejustification.md

 ### Improve management

 If the implicit or explicit goals that you should meet are still the same now as they were 10 years ago, and you did not receive a miraculous increase in money and time to do research, then an update of the evaluation criteria is long overdue.
 I sincerely hope your manager is capable of this, but some ‘upward management’ might be needed.
-In the coda of Lakens & Evers (2014) we wrote:
+In the coda of Lakens and Evers [-@lakens_sailing_2014] we wrote:

 >All else being equal, a researcher running properly powered studies will clearly contribute more to cumulative science than a researcher running underpowered studies, and if researchers take their science seriously, it should be the former who is rewarded in tenure systems and reward procedures, not the latter.